Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Learn more »

-Fortunately for dog owners, when dogs want to play, they make it really obvious by grabbing their favorite toy and leaving it at their owner’s feet.
-Most cats have a little more subtlety about them, which makes the job of a cat owner that much harder.
+For dog owners, when their pet wants to play, they make it obvious by grabbing their favorite toy and leaving it at their owner’s feet.
+However, most cats have a little more subtlety about them, which makes the job of a cat owner that much harder.

 So, if your cat wants more playtime, what signs should you be on the lookout for?
-There are various ways your cat might put its point across, and how it chooses to do so depends on its personality.
-To make it a little easier, we’ve listed the ways your cat might hint at more playtime below.
+There are various ways your cat might put its point across, and how they choose to do so depends on their personality.
+To make it a little easier, we have listed the ways your cat might hint at more playtime below.

 The 5 Signs Your Cat Wants More Playtime